- High Performance

 Boxing Australia is governed by the International Boxing Association (AIBA) Technical and Competition rules.
 A seperate set of rules also governs the sport to make it Australian specific and these are Boxing Australia’s Technical and Competition rules.

 It should be noted that Boxing Australia’s competition rules differ to that of Professional Boxing and other Amateur Boxing codes such as League and Global.

 Boxing Australia value’s safety as a priority which is reflected in the high standards and measures that we place within our rules to govern our sport.

 AIBA Technical Rules (English Version) Effective August 31, 2014

 AOB Competition Rules (English Version) Effective August 31, 2014

 BAL Technical and Competition Regulations Effective from June 1, 2013 (Amended on February 1 2014)

-BAI Anti-Doping Policy Effective from January 1, 2009
+BAL Anti-Doping Regulations Effective from January 1, 2015

 The Australian Sports Anti-Doping Authority (ASADA) is a government statutory authority that is Australia’s driving force for pure performance in sport.
 It is the organisation with prime responsibility for implementation of the World Anti-Doping Code (the Code) in Australia.